U.S. to require negative COVID tests for travelers from China

 Scientists have voiced frustration over sparse variant sequencing released from China amid the country's current wave of infections, aside from a handful of travelers.

-In their statement, Biden officials echoed those concerns over the lack of "viral genomic sequence data" from China, saying they are in talks with other countries over steps to "identify any potential variants of concern."
+In a statement, U.S. officials echoed those concerns over the lack of "viral genomic sequence data" from China, saying they are in talks with other countries over steps to "identify any potential variants of concern."

 "Without this data, it is becoming increasingly difficult for public health officials to ensure that they will be able to identify any potential new variants and take prompt measures to reduce the spread," they said.